hbase4s/hbase4s/README.md

 ## License

-Source code and binaries are published under Apache License, Version 2.0
+Source code and binaries are published under MIT License.